Vismanza/sfi-attribute-pricing-matrix-generator/README.md

 ### Products Tab

 The products tab will have one row per product with the relevant pricing configurations.
-Note that currently any prices not needed must be entered as 0 and margins as 'None'.

 Needs the following headers (first row values):
 - Product Name